fenago/katacoda-scenarios/learn-openshift/openshift-docker-overview-advanced/steps/5/text.md

 First, remove all previously created containers:
 `docker rm -f $(docker ps -aq)`{{execute}}

-We have to prepare persistent storage on the node before we begin.
-Be aware that we need to give read/write permissions to the persistent storage directory.
-The MariaDB application works with a MySQL user with UID=999 inside the container.
-Also, it is important to mention that the special SE Linux security context svirt_sandbox_file_t is required.
-This can be achieved using the following commands:

-`mkdir /mnt/data && chown 999:999 /mnt/data`{{execute}}

-`chcon -Rt svirt_sandbox_file_t /mnt/data`{{execute}}

 The next step is to create the container running the MariaDB service:
 `docker run -d -v /mnt/data:/var/lib/mysql --name mariadb -e MYSQL_ROOT_PASSWORD=password mariadb`{{execute}}